 Harewood House Trust is an educational charity which engages over 200,000 visitors every year through our three outstanding collections – art, garden and living – and a growing exhibition and engagement programme that links them and our audiences.
 It is one of England’s finest 18th century country houses, with a magnificent collection of fine and decorative arts; an accredited museum, with a nationally designated collection, it is also the family seat of the Earl and Countess of Harewood.

-Harewood House was created using the historic wealth of the Lascelles family, garnered from the West Indian sugar trade of plantations, enslavement of people of colour and ownership of ships and warehouses.
-Today, Harewood House is an educational charity set up to share Harewood’s story, to listen, to learn, and to enrich people’s lives using our collections, surroundings, and our history as means of creating a better society today.
+Harewood was created using the historic wealth of the Lascelles family, garnered from the West Indian sugar trade of plantations, enslavement of people of colour and ownership of ships and warehouses.
+Today, Harewood is a safe place in which we can have open conversations about our past and bring communities together, using our history as a means of creating a better society today.

 Conveniently located midway between Leeds and Harrogate and served by the 36 bus.